litone01/melange-release/README.md

     - 'name': The name of the GPU.
     - 'cost': The cost of using the GPU for one hour.
     - 'tputs': A 2D matrix where each cell represents the GPU's profiled maximum throughput and correspond to each of the request sizes in the `workload_distribution` matrix.
-3. `overall_rate`: A float representing the overall request rate of the workload.
+3. `overall_rate`: A float representing the total request rate of the workload.
 4. `slice_factor`: A float representing how many slices each bucket is split into.
 A slice factor of 16 means that each bucket is split into 16 slices.

 Please kindly refer to [notebook](notebooks/solver.ipynb) or [script_code](scripts/main.py) for an example of the inputs and check out our paper for more details of our methodology.